 4-8 Thespidos St, Plaka

 The Museum of Modern Greek Culture consists of more than a dozen 19th and early 20th-century buildings in Plaka, recreating a neighbourhood of Athens from that time.
-The complex includes The Bath House of the Winds (the only public bath in Athens from Ottoman rule, near the Roman Forum and the Tower of the Winds) and The Museum at 22 Panos St (including an exhibition of objects such as archives, personal testimonies, images and words that encourage visitors to explore the narratives behind them).
+The complex includes The Bath House of the Winds (the only public bath in Athens from Ottoman rule, near the Roman Forum) and The Museum at 22 Panos St (including an exhibition of objects such as archives, personal testimonies, images and words that encourage visitors to explore the narratives behind them).

 Museum of Illusions